fabrizioT/bCombat/readme.txt

 INFORMATION
 -----------------------------------------

-bCombat is an ArmA3 infantry AI enhancement mod released in form of addon, currently under development.
+bCombat is an ArmA3 infantry AI enhancement mod in form of addon, currently under development.
-It's Single Player only (for now) and CBA is required.
+It's Single Player only (for now) and CBA is a requirement.

 REQUIREMENTS
 -----------------------------------------

-+   Download and install CBA A3 Beta 4 distribution, get it from here: http://dev-heaven.net/projects/cca/files
++   Download and install latest CBA distribution, get it from here: http://dev-heaven.net/projects/cca/files

 INSTALLATION
 -----------------------------------------

-+   Extract the bCombat compressed package anywhere.
++   Extract the bCombat zip package anywhere.
-+   Move or copy the "@bcombat" folder from extracted package folder to ArmA 3 main folder, usually: <steam path>\steamapps\common\Arma 3\
++   Move both "@bcombat" and "userconfig" folder from extraction location to ArmA 3 main folder, usually: <Your Steam Path>\steamapps\common\Arma 3\

-+   Copy "userconfig" folder to your ArmA 3 main folder (you probably have an existing "userconfig" folder, just overwrite it)
-	Once copied please verify that bcombat_config.hpp file exists, in the following path:
+	Once both folders have been moved please doublecheck "bcombat_config.hpp" file exists in the path:

-	<Arma 3 folder>\userconfig\bcombat\bcombat_config.hpp
+		<Your Steam Path>\steamapps\common\Arma 3\userconfig\bcombat\bcombat_config.hpp

-+   Launch ArmA 3 and activate bCombat into "Configure / Expansions" menu
++   Launch ArmA 3 and activate bCombat from "Configure / Expansions" menu.

 DESCRIPTION